hellowebbooks/hellowebapp/README.md

-# Hello Web App: Intro to web app development using Python and Django
+## Hello Web App: Intro to web app development using Python and Django

 Hi, I'm Tracy!

-Hi, I'm Tracy!
+This is the GitHub repository for HelloWebApp.com's open source files.

+### Contents (coming soon)

+* How to install Python and Django onto your computer
+* Using git and basic git commands

+### Introduction to Hello Web App

 In January 2011, [I taught myself Python and Django and launched my first web app in six weeks](http://www.limedaring.com/im-a-designer-who-learned-django-and-launched-her-first-webapp-in-6-weeks/).